CFerraren/Python-Pandas/README.md

 *  Apply Pivot Table and how it differs from Pivot Method
 *  Pivot Table and Grouper Function
 *  Saving to CSV File
+*  Saving to Excel and Multi-worksheets to a File